EndlessATC/Airports/final/AS/WSSS/WSSS_readme.md

 Airspace ceiling is set at FL240.

+Transition Altitude is 11000ft, while Transition Level is FL130.
+This means that any altitude in between is not to be used (like FL120).

 ### Features:

 * Simulates current operations (year 2022) at WSSS
-  * New third runway 02R/20L in use, while runway 02C/20C is closed for development works
+  * New third runway 02R/20L in use, while runway 02C/20C is closed for Changi East development works
 * SIDs and STARs, as well as 'unique' approaches to runways
 * Accurate representation of airlines and plane types as much as possible